Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning

 \subsection{Symbolic Reasoner}

-After the problem formulator parses the problem $P$ and the goal $G$ into symbolic representations $\hat P$ and $\hat G$, we call a deterministic external solver, \textit{e.g.}, an expert system, a FOL prover, or a CSP solver, depending on the task, to obtain the answer $A$.
+After the problem formulator parses the problem $P$ and the goal $G$ into symbolic representations $\hat P$ and $\hat G$, we call a deterministic external solver depending on the task, to obtain the answer $A$.
+Table~\ref{tbl:grammar_example} summarizes the symbolic solvers we use for each type of logical reasoning problem.

-\paragraph{Expert System.} For deductive reasoning, we incorporate the \texttt{Pyke} expert system~\cite{frederiksen2008applying}, which makes inferences based on the logic programming language.
+\paragraph{LP System.} For deductive reasoning, we incorporate the \texttt{Pyke} expert system~\cite{frederiksen2008applying}, which makes inferences based on the logic programming language.
 In response to a query, \texttt{Pyke} first creates a knowledge base, populating it with known facts and rules.
 Subsequently, it applies forward- and backward-chaining algorithms to infer new facts and substantiate the goal.

-\paragraph{FOL Prover.} We use the FOL inference engine from the one provided on the Stanford CS221 course page\footnote{\url{https://stanford-cs221.github.io/spring2022/assignments/logic/index.html}}, following~\citet{DBLP:FOLIO}.
-The inference engine initially converts FOL statements to conjunctive normal form (CNF) and then performs resolution~\cite{DBLP:journals/jacm/Robinson65} on the CNF to deduce whether a conclusion is true, false, or unknown.
+\paragraph{FOL Prover.} We use \texttt{Prover9}\footnote{\url{https://www.cs.unm.edu/~mccune/prover9/}} as the FOL inference engine. \texttt{Prover9} is an automated theorem prover that supports first-order logic and equational logic.
+It initially converts FOL statements to conjunctive normal form (CNF) and then performs resolution~\cite{DBLP:journals/jacm/Robinson65} on the CNF to deduce whether a conclusion is true, false, or unknown.

 \paragraph{CSP Solver.} Solving a CSP is to find value assignments for all variables that satisfy all given constraints.
 Commonly used algorithms for this task include backtracking, constraint propagation, and local search variants.
 To this end, we incorporate the \texttt{python-constraint}\footnote{\url{https://github.com/python-constraint/python-constraint}} package which offers solvers for CSPs over finite domains.